paul-hammant/tbd/content/game-changers/index.md

 that back in review again.

 In 2006, Guido van Rossum presented one of his bigger contributions - "Mondrian" - to Googlers.
-Here he that tech talk on YouTube (previously on GoogleVideos)
+Here is that 'tech talk' on YouTube:

-{{< ext url="https://www.youtube.com/watch?v=CKjRt48rZGk" >}}.
+{{< youtube CKjRt48rZGk >}}

 Note at the start he says XP practice "Pair-Programming" is best, and that code review helps fill the gap for situations where you cannot do it.

 After Mondrian, the open source world saw Gerrit{{< ext url="https://www.gerritcodereview.com" >}} released